 With the help of CeDAR clinical staff and the Family Program, interventions are used to begin building stronger bonds and help integrate the male patient into the family system.
 Women with addiction are more likely to be intricately involved with their children and their family and men are more likely to “abandon” their family and/or be more emotionally detached.
 Therapy focuses on dealing with guilt, shame and core beliefs about the male role in the family system.

 CeDAR’s treatment model is congruent with practice skills, attitudes and policies that successfully work together ensuring gender responsive optimum care.
-CeDAR recognizes recovery is more likely to occur with culturally competent knowledge and skills compatible with the backgrounds, families and communities of the population it serves.
+CeDAR recognizes recovery is more likely to occur with culturally competent knowledge and skills compatible with the backgrounds, families, and communities of the population it serves.

-Through male-specific curriculum and education, CeDAR utilizes therapeutic approaches sensitive to the social construction of gender, impact of abuse, trauma, and sexuality which will ultimately strengthen the recovery process and deepen internal changes.
+Through male-specific curriculum and education, CeDAR utilizes therapeutic approaches sensitive to the social construction of gender, the impact of abuse, trauma, and sexuality which will ultimately strengthen the recovery process and deepen internal changes.
 There is a clinical focus on the social roles and cultural expectations placed on males.
 These expectations result in gender-specific stigma and stereotyping that may be detrimental to lasting recovery if not addressed.
-Treatment at CeDAR, aims at assisting the male gender with lowering defenses, becoming amenable to the therapeutic process, and improving treatment outcomes.
+Treatment at CeDAR aims at assisting the male gender with lowering defenses, becoming amenable to the therapeutic process, and improving treatment outcomes.

 Becker, JB., Hu, M., (2008).
 Sex Differences in Drug Abuse.
 Frontiers in Neuroendocrinology, Vol29 (1), p 36-47.

 Carroll, M., Lynch, W., Roth, M., Morgan, A, Cogrove, K., (2004).
 Sex and Estrogen Influence Drug Abuse.
 Trends Pharmacol.
 Sci.
 25. p 273-279.